 [F] 907.3.1 Duct smoke detectors.
 Smoke detectors installed in ducts shall be listed for the air velocity, temperature and humidity present in the duct.
 Duct smoke detectors shall be connected to the building's fire alarm control unit when a fire alarm system is required by Section 907.2.
 Activation of a duct smoke detector shall initiate a visible and audible supervisory signal at a constantly attended location and shall perform the intended fire safety function in accordance with this code, NFPA 90A: Standard for the Installation of Air-Conditioning and Ventilating Systems and the International Mechanical Code.
 Duct smoke detectors shall not be used as a substitute for required open area detection.
-[In systems with open air returns, the duct smoke detector shall be placed on the supply side.]

 - [1.
 The supervisory signal at a constantly attended location is not required where duct smoke detectors activate the building's alarm notification appliances.] - 1.
-12. In occupancies not required to be equipped with a fire alarm system, actuation of a smoke detector shall activate a visible and an audible signal in an approved location.
-Smoke detector trouble conditions shall activate a visible or audible signal in an approved location and shall be identified as air duct detector trouble. - For fire alarm systems which cannot be programmed for supervisory signals, duct detectors shall be allowed to activate the alarm signal.
+[2.]
+In occupancies not required to be equipped with a fire alarm system, actuation of a smoke detector shall activate a visible and an audible signal in an approved location.

+Smoke detector trouble conditions shall activate a visible or audible signal in an approved location and shall be identified as air duct detector trouble.

+2. For fire alarm systems which cannot be programmed for supervisory signals, duct detectors shall be allowed to activate the alarm signal.